 Later that year I was off to university, and the Old Man had the task of delivering me, all my stuff, plus two rather large coffin-shaped PA speaker cabinets, both precariously tied to the roof rack, to UEA in Norwich.

-So we knocked on the door and introduced ourselves, and ‘Moonshine’ was born.
+So we knocked on the door and introduced ourselves, and Moonshine was born.
 The study bedroom contained 2 guitarists who were firing stuff off each other.
-One was a German lad, studying music, and the other was another London fellow, who had one of the biggest egos I’ve ever come across.
+One was a German lad who was studying Art History, and the other was yet another London fellow, who was blessed with more than his fair share of self-confidence – a very valuable asset in show business of course.

-We used to dread him starting a guitar solo, because he would never stop.
-In the end I developed a subtle technique which I used regularly to stop him soloing endlessly.
-It involved strolling across the stage, and giving him a good solid kick in the ankle.
-It usually worked.
+Whenever he started a guitar solo, there was always a risk it would never come to an end, so I developed a subtle technique which I used from time to time to stop him soloing endlessly.
+It involved strolling across the stage, and giving him a friendly kick on the ankle.
+It usually worked, and he always took it in good part.
+Or at least I think he did!

 There were rehearsals and hangers-on, somebody got hold of an electric piano for me to play, we did a few gigs, and even got to play with a proper PA system when we were booked as support act to a ‘proper’ band who were playing at the Student Union.